Scorn Not His Simplicity: Background

 Phil Coulter's first son was born with Down syndrome, and several months later the father wrote the song "Scorn Not His Simplicity" about his experiences with his son's disorder.
 He first played the song to Luke Kelly.
 Because of the personal sentiment of the song, Luke Kelly felt that the song should not be sung except for special occasions, and not during every performance.
 The song appears on The Dubliners 1970 LP Revolution.

 Composition

 The song is unusual in the chorus as it has an 6th minor chord going into an 4th minor chord.
-Coulter explains that, "I do it in C so it's an Aminor chord going into an F minor and that's unusual.
+Coulter explains that, "I do it in C so it's an A minor chord going into an F minor and that's unusual.
 Funny enough a critic said that it's that second chord that makes you kind of pay attention.
 There's that sadness with the two minor chords".
 Coulter has said that he wrote the song with Luke Kelly's voice in his head.